bmael/Webappli/README.md

 * Complete the PMV model to have itineraries displayed by a PMV. (bmael)
 * Link ids in database.(bmael)
 * XMLParser realized.
 (Niiner)
+* Create table for statistic into our database. (niiner)